 4. Helps you identify your competition and target audience, so that you can create differentiating personal marketing communications designed to resonate with them.

-5. Beckons you to solicit feedback from those who know your value best (peers, management, staff, employees, clients, mentors, etc.), helping you understand the true measure of your brand — how you’re perceived by the external world.
+5. Encourages you to solicit feedback from those who know your value best (peers, management, staff, employees, clients, mentors, etc.), helping you understand the true measure of your brand — how you’re perceived by the external world.

 7. Helps you take control of your real-life and online identity, and the way you’re perceived by others.

-8. Generates chemistry for you when networking and helps decision makers assessing you more readily determine whether you are the good-fit candidate they’re looking for.
+8. Generates chemistry for you when networking and helps hiring decision makers assessing you more readily determine whether you are the good-fit candidate they’re looking for.

 9. Empowers your interviewing finesse.
 You’re pumped by what differentiates you from the others being interviewed, what unique value you bring, and how you’ll best add value at that company.